drand/website/docs/blog/2023-06-01-drand-explainer.md

 Digital signatures are a lot like human signatures: we take some piece of data (like a contract or a letter) and we append a message to it that uniquely identifies us and binds the signature to the piece of data.
 That said, human and digital signatures differ in a few ways:
 - human signatures map to a single person; digital signatures map to a single private key (and a person could own multiple private keys)
-- human signatures can be copied to another piece of data and still be valid; digital signatures are bound to a single piece of data (as the data is 'included' in the signature in a mathematical sense)
+- human signatures can be copied to another piece of data and still be valid; digital signatures are effectively bound to a single piece of data, as the data is 'included' in the signature in a mathematical sense (this isn't 100% true, you _could_ find another piece of data that collides with the one you're signing, but the chances are so astronomically low that it's not worth considering).
 - digital signatures are verifiable; we can run mathematical operations to verify that the person who created the signature had access to the data and the private key.
 This is like being able to verify the handwriting of a human signature but more precise.

 A small side note: private keys are a bit like a password.
 They're a huge (private) random number that users use in lieu of a password.
 They're much more secure than passwords (due to their size), and users tend to store them somewhere rather than typing them in by hand, as remembering them would take savant abilities and typing them in would tire your hands!